dotnet/runtime/Documentation/design-docs/dllmap.md

 ### .NET Core Dllmap

 .NET Core Dllmap’s purpose is to deliver a cross-platform support for p/invoke mechanism in .NET.
-With Dllmap user will be able to control interop methods by defining custom mapping between OS-specific dlls and methods.
+With Dllmap user will be able to control interop methods by defining custom mapping between OS-specific dll names.

-Dllmap will allow making changes in both library names and target method names (entrypoints).
-Changing entrypoint name will be optional (it will remain unchanged by default).
+.NET Core Dllmap won't support entrypoint mappings as Mono does.
+There is no significant Mono project that uses entrypint mappings so it shouldn't affect compatibility much.

 Target platforms for this feature are: Windows, Linux and OS X.